Highlights on final day of the Commonwealth Games

 GOLD COAST, Australia (Reuters) - Highlights on final of the Commonwealth Games on Sunday (times GMT):

+“So I call sportsmen and women from all countries and territories of the Commonwealth to come together in four years’ time in Birmingham, England, to celebrate the 22nd Commonwealth Games.

+“Until then, in the name of the Commonwealth Games Federation, I proclaim Gold Coast 2018 closed.”

-Commonwealth Games Federation (CGF) President Louise Martin thanks the organizers, volunteers, various levels of government, athletes and sponsors for their input on the Games before handing the flag over to the next hosts.
+Commonwealth Games Federation (CGF) President Louise Martin thanked the organizers, volunteers, various levels of government, athletes and sponsors for their input to the Games before handing the flag over to the next hosts.

 English city Birmingham were awarded the next Games in 2022 after original hosts Durban were stripped of the multi-sport event for failing to meet CGF deadlines.